Ex-mayor, elected at age 23, gets 6 years in corruption case

 BOSTON (AP) — A former Massachusetts mayor, once a rising Democratic star after being elected at just 23 years old, was sentenced to six years in prison on Tuesday after being convicted of extorting hundreds of thousands of dollars from marijuana businesses that wanted to operate in his city.

-The judge handed down the punishment for ex-Fall River Mayor Jasiel Correia after tossing several convictions stemming from allegations that the now 29-year-old swindled investors who backed a smartphone app he created.
+Former Fall River Mayor Jasiel Correia showed no emotion as the judge handed down his punishment after tossing several convictions stemming from allegations that the now 29-year-old swindled investors who backed a smartphone app he created.

-Correia’s family members in the courtroom wept as U.S. District Judge Douglas Woodlock described his actions as old-style and crude corruption that “eviscerates” a community.
+U.S. District Judge Douglas Woodlock assailed Correia’s actions as old-style corruption that eviscerates a community.
+Under Correia’s watch, ”City Hall was for sale,” said the judge, who also criticized his “absolute lack of remorse.”

+“If we can’t trust each other, if we can’t trust our government, where are we?” the judge asked.

-Correia, who has insisted that he’s innocent and that the “real truth” will eventually come out, did not make a statement during the hearing in Boston federal court because he is still challenging his remaining convictions.
+Correia, who has insisted that he’s innocent and that the “real truth” will eventually come out, did not make a statement during the hearing in Boston federal court because he’s still challenging his remaining convictions.

-The defense asked for three years, telling the judge that while there’s no “sugarcoating” the case, Correia also did much good for Fall River.
+The defense had sought three years, telling the judge that while there’s no “sugarcoating” the case, Correia also did much good for Fall River.

 “None of that excuses what happened here, but I think it’s required to have a fuller picture of the man and to understand how somebody might get derailed but still have hope to contribute in a future chapter of life,” Attorney William Fick said.